Joe Gans: Professional honors and legacy

 Gans had a final professional record of 145 wins with 100 knockouts, 10 losses, 16 draws, 6 no contests and 19 no decisions (Newspaper Decisions: 13–2–4).
 He was inducted into the International Boxing Hall of Fame in 1990.

 A bronze statue of Joe Gans stands on the suite floor at Madison Square Garden, having previously been outside of the locker rooms.
 Boxers would traditionally bump the statue's outstretched left fist for good luck before matches.

 Gans' legendary fight with Battling Nelson on September 3, 1906, was commemorated with a memorial located in Goldfield, Nevada, at the site of the fight.

 Gans was the first African-American to win a World Boxing Championship and the first to win a Lightweight Boxing title.
 Gans' achievements not only set new records, but gave African Americans hope in the early twentieth century.
 In a time of racial segregation, champion Joe Gans somehow emerged victorious.

-Gans was rated the greatest Lightweight boxer of all-time by boxing historian and Ring Magazine founder Nat Fleischer.
+Gans was rated the greatest lightweight boxer of all-time by boxing historian and Ring Magazine founder Nat Fleischer, who died in 1972.

 One boxing historian writes of Gans: "Through his ring accomplishments, Gans put into action what others could only theorize.
 The articulation of the black quest for social equality reached large audiences through the pulpits, and the most authoritative sermons were published in newspapers and religious quarterlies."

 On November 25, 2024, Maryland Governor Wes Moore and Baltimore mayor Brandon Scott issued proclamations recognizing the day as Joe Gans Day.